compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 (Observe that this agrees with the result we derived earlier for functions which don't mutate their arguments).

 Now that we know what the adjoint is, we'll write down the `rrule!!`, and then explain what is going on in terms of the adjoint.
-This hand-written implementation is to aid your understanding -- Tapir.jl should be relied upon to generate this code automatically in practice.
+This hand-written implementation is to aid your understanding -- Mooncake.jl should be relied upon to generate this code automatically in practice.
 ```julia
 function rrule!!(::CoDual{typeof(foo)}, x::CoDual{Tuple{Float64, Vector{Float64}}})
     dx_fdata = x.tangent[2]